vicllo/vicllo/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻  I’m currently working on `Psup-Tools`.
+- 👨🏽‍💻  I’m currently working on `nothing`.
-- 🌱  I’m currently learning Pyside6.
+- 🌱  I’m currently learning OCaml.
 - 💬  Ask me about anything, I am happy to help.
 - 📫  How to reach me: Axiome#5441 on Discord.